CTSI KL2 Training Grants

 - Have the ability to commit to full participation in all requirements of the training program, including the intensive Summer B course, GMS 7093, Introduction to Clinical & Translational Research, held in the summer for 11 consecutive days, typically in mid-July

-- Scholar will spend 75% of his/ her FTE on KL2 didactics, research and other KL2 Scholar activities
+- Scholar will spend 75% of his/ her FTE on CTSI KL2 didactics, research and other CTSI KL2 Scholar activities

 - This 75% of FTE is based on the scholar’s workweek schedule at time of entry into the program

 Scholars are selected for support based on a competitive review process in which academic qualifications, career goals, and the quality of the training environment will be important considerations for funding.
-Finalists will be interviewed by members of the KL2 MAC.
+Finalists are interviewed by members of the KL2 Advisory Committee.

 - Research Plan: Scientific value, potential clinical importance, and feasibility of the written multidisciplinary research plan.
 Likelihood of the research project to result in a larger independently funded peer-reviewed grant.
 Utilization of CTSI cores and resources.